dreamRs/shinyWidgets/cran-comments.md

 ## Reverse dependencies

-* I unfortunately couldn't test all the dependencies due to an error with one of them (rpostgisLT).
+* All reverse dependencies tested, except : `pkgsearch`, `rpostgisLT` I unfortunately couldn't test all the dependencies due to an error with one of them (rpostgisLT).
-  Those tested not reported problems (one with error, viromeBrowser, installation issue) Summary available here: https://github.com/dreamRs/shinyWidgets/blob/master/revdep/README.md
+  No problems for those tested (one with error, viromeBrowser, installation issue) Summary available here: https://github.com/dreamRs/shinyWidgets/blob/master/revdep/README.md

 -------

 Thanks!